SAP-samples/btp-sac-forecast/README.md

 ## Business Scenario

-* This mission aims to guide Business Analysts without deep statistical knowledge through the steps to perform a risk analysis forecast for a food delivery service with several vendors, delivering food to the company's customers.
+* We will guide business analysts without deep statistical knowledge through the steps to perform a risk analysis forecast for a food delivery service that has several vendors delivering food to the company's customers.
 * When service delivery issues arise, such as late deliveries, or goods delivered in unacceptable conditions to customers, risk manager John calculates the risk cost for each vendor, using a risk management application built on SAP BTP.

 ## Solution Architecture